Belgianwafflecorp/Stop_and_Reverse_tradeBot/docs/CODE_STRUCTURE.md

 **Key Functionality:**
 - **Balance Fetching:** Retrieves available USDT balance from the exchange.
 - **Initial Sizing:** Calculates the size of the *first* entry in a cycle (Flip 0) based on config (Fixed USD amount or % of Balance).
+- **Safety Checks:** `check_sufficient_balance` verifies if the wallet has enough funds for the next trade (including a buffer for fees) to prevent "Insufficient Funds" errors.

 ### 6. `src/logger.py`
 **Role:** Output & Logging.